IvanLeb19/Steroid-Refractoriness-Project/README.md

 ## Structure of repository

-There are four directories in repo.
+There are four directories in the repo.

 1. `raw_data`: the folder contains the data we had at the start point of analysis.
 You can reproduce our way of analysis (or do your own instead), using these datasets.